galindroid/GIT-Doc/README.md

 ## Git Fork

 To make everything simpler.
 A colleague of mine once showed me this fantastic desktop app we can use to avoid all these commands.
 The program is called ***Git Fork***.
 You can download it here: [Git Fork](https://git-fork.com/).
 Also, to know how to use Fork, you'll need this guide to know what each button does.

+## Git Stash

+We use `git stash` as a *Cut and Pasteish* command.
+This command is very useful when we want to push our changes but, when we type `git status` we get a response telling us that our repository is some commits behind the remote one, which means that we haven't downloaded our partner's changes in our branch.

+To use this command, we must add the files we want to *stash* (`git add .`).
+After this, we use `git stash`, this cuts the selected files.
+After doing this, we can do a checkout to another branch or pull the current one.
+When updated, use `git stash pop` to *paste* the previously selected files into that branch.
+Now, if we want to commit ths changes --> `Add > Commit > Push`